 Business.gov.nl uses cookies to improve the website.
 These functional and analytical cookies do not contain your personal data.
 Do you want to watch video content?
 Third parties may place tracking cookies to track your online behaviour.
 You can refuse these tracking cookies.
 How cookies are used on Business.gov.nl.

-Import duties will apply to e-commerce shipments worth up to €150
+Import duties for e-commerce shipments worth up to €150

 Published by: